rancher/os-packer/README.md

 ## Release process

-Once you have pushed the `rancher/os:vX.Y.Z` image to the hub, update the `RANCHEROS_VERSION` version in the `Dockerfile.dapper` to match.
+Once you have pushed the `rancher/os:vX.Y.Z` image to the hub.

-Then run `make test-build` to publish a private test version of the optimised and un-optimised AMI's to Amazon.
+Then run `RANCHEROS_VERSION=vX.Y.Z make test-build` to publish a private test version of the optimised and un-optimised AMI's to Amazon.
 Test these by making new EC2 machines.

-Once that's tested you can go on to publish the full set of AMI's and the GCE image using `make release`. (and for now, you need to upload the gce image using `gsutil cp ./rancheros-${RANCHEROS_VERSION}.tar.gz gs://ros-images/`.
+Once that's tested you can go on to publish the full set of AMI's and the GCE image using `RANCHEROS_VERSION=vX.Y.Z make release`. (and for now, you need to upload the gce image using `gsutil cp ./rancheros-${RANCHEROS_VERSION}.tar.gz gs://ros-images/`.